jeromefroe/dotfiles/README.md

 [restore, clone or backup your homebrew setup]: https://tomlankhorst.nl/brew-bundle-restore-backup/
 [this stackexchange answer]: https://apple.stackexchange.com/questions/101090/list-of-all-packages-installed-using-homebrew
 [what is the difference between brew install xxx and brew cask install xxx]: https://stackoverflow.com/questions/46403937/what-is-the-difference-between-brew-install-xxx-and-brew-cask-install-xxx
-[how to export iterm2 profiles]: https://stackoverflow.com/questions/22943676/how-to-export-iterm2-profiles
-[iterm 2: how to set keyboard shortcuts to jump to beginning/end of line?]: https://stackoverflow.com/questions/6205157/iterm-2-how-to-set-keyboard-shortcuts-to-jump-to-beginning-end-of-line